Arugula vs Spinach - Health impact and Nutrition Comparison

-An extract of arugula leaves exhibited antidiabetic effects on cells that were responsive to insulin, which may prove useful for the treatment of type 2 diabetes (13).
+An extract of arugula leaves exhibited antidiabetic effects on cells that were responsive to insulin, which may prove helpful in the treatment of type 2 diabetes (13).

-A compound found in arugula, called erucin, has been found to have the potential to prevent cancer by inhibiting the division of tumour cells (15).
+A compound found in arugula, called erucin, has been found to have the potential to prevent cancer by inhibiting the division of tumor cells (15).

 Downsides and Risks